Why Johnny Can't Use Agents: Industry Aspirations vs. User Realities with AI Agents: Introduction

-To summarize, this paper makes three core contributions. \begin{itemize} \item We reviewed and organized how the tech industry conceives of and markets AI agents, yielding a taxonomy of three core agent ``abilities''. \item We present an empirical account of five critical usability barriers end-users face when attempting to use these tools on a representative set of tasks. \item We distill a set of design recommendations for designing AI agents that are usable, effective, and collaborative thought partners. \end{itemize}
+In summary, this paper makes three core contributions.
+(1) We introduce a taxonomy of marketed AI agent capabilities, distilling how the tech industry conceives of and frames AI agents.
+(2) We present an empirical account of five critical usability barriers end-users face when attempting to use these tools on a representative set of tasks.
+Relative to prior human-AI interaction work, we contribute (a) the expectations-to-breakdowns chain for agentic systems, (b) a mapping of usability barriers to operational agentic properties, and (c) evaluation dimensions for delegation, oversight, and recovery in agentic systems.
+(3) We distill design and evaluation implications for agentic systems that are usable and effective for end-users.